Learning from Regulatory Downgrades 2019/20

 - Tenancy Standard

-New category and showing the need to comply with tenancy law for all tenants including licencees.
+Showing the need to comply with tenancy law for all tenants including evictions and licencees.

 Governance remains key to the effective running of housing associations.
 However, for some landlords, rules are ‘meant to be broken’ – or ignored.
 Often they experience other difficulties as hubris clouds their vision of what their role should be.